yurimarcolino/Pomodoro/README.md

 # Pomodoro

-## This project os created using ViteJS

-Why Vite ?

-You can check more about the benefits of Vite in: https://vitejs.dev/guide/why.html

 ###
 The Pomodoro Technique is a time management method that can be used for any task.
 For many people, time is an enemy.
 The anxiety triggered by “the ticking clock”, especially when it involves a deadline, leads to ineffective work and